-What to Expect as a Defendant in a Civil Suit
+What Should I Expect if I am a Defendant in a Civil Lawsuit?

 You may have seen a lawsuit coming, or it may have come as a complete surprise.
 Or you may be in the middle of an employment or business dispute and wondering what it might look like if someone did actually take you to court.